STEllAR-GROUP/hpx/README.rst

 programming guidelines used by the Boost collection of C++ libraries.

 ****************************
-What’s so special about HPX?
+What's so special about HPX?
 ****************************

 * HPX exposes an uniform, standards-oriented API for ease of programming